-Judas and the Black Messiah is showing now in the United States and will be available for digital rental in the United Kingdom from March 11th.
+Judas and the Black Messiah is available for digital rental in the United Kingdom from March 11th.

-Identity and community are the building blocks of society.
-They are the brick and mortar of the human condition and enable us to connect to one another; creating the ties of humanity that hold us together.
-Even in the face of tremendous adversity, these are the most powerful weapons one can wield.
-Shaka King’s Judas and the Black Messiah demonstrates the sheer power these elements hold, whilst engaging in a complex interrogation of what identity and community mean to those who wield them in their arsenal.
+Identity and community are the building blocks of society, the mortar that holds us all together.
+Even in the face of tremendous adversity, these building blocks are the most powerful weapons we wield.
+Shaka King’s Judas and the Black Messiah is a complex interrogation of what identity and community mean and the power of a voice in building a movement.

-The year is 1968, the place, Chicago.
+The year is 1968, and the place is Chicago.
 Following his arrest, William O’Neill (Lakeith Stanfield) is offered a deal to avoid jail time by FBI Agent Roy Mitchell (Jesse Plemons).
-The deal in question centres on him infiltrating the Black Panthers, led by the iconic Fred Hampton (Daniel Kaluuya); becoming an FBI informant in the process.
-The film’s biographical structure not only focusing on events in Chicago but the very nature of 1968 as a conduit for political change.
-In a film that creatively offers us a poignant reflection of history before we’re even introduced to our cast.
+The agreement in question will see him infiltrate the Black Panthers, led by the iconic Fred Hampton (Daniel Kaluuya).
+Here King’s film’s not only focuses on events in Chicago but the very nature of political movement during 1968 following the political sparks of 67.

-The opening slide projector inspired vignette elaborating the history behind Judas and the Black Messiah; a creatively thoughtful contextualization for those aware and unaware of the broader climate.
-Here, Lucas, King and Berson’s screenplay is laced with subtle references to the period’s broader tensions.
-From the assassinations of MLK and Malcolm X to the FBI’s suspected involvement in both cases.
+The opening slide projector-inspired vignette highlights the history behind Judas and the Black Messiah, offering historical context before Lucas, King and Berson’s screenplay explores these tensions in full, from the assassinations of MLK and Malcolm X to the FBI’s suspected involvement in both cases.

-Daniel Kaluuya is intoxicating in his performance as Fred Hampton – seductive in his cadence, powerful in his allure; he commands a presence whenever he enters, holding the viewers focus even in his most humble moments.
-His portrayal of Hampton expertly crafted, showing us both the revolutionary, and the father as he drifts from powerful expression to quiet contemplation with ease.
+Daniel Kaluuya is intoxicating as Fred Hampton.
+He is seductive and powerful, commanding attention and holding the viewer’s focus even in his most humble moments.
+Kaluuya’s portrayal of Hampton is expertly crafted, showing us both the revolutionary and the father as he moves from powerful expression to quiet contemplation.
 In many ways, Kaluuya walks with the spirit of Hampton inside him, his performance encapsulating the most potent ammunition the Panthers had – their words.
-As he defuses, connections, and universalises with his Shakespearean soliloquies of resistance and revolution; inspiring not only those on-screen but those watching as well.
+Many of these words still ring true today, continuing to ignite a shared passion for change.

-Judas and the Black Messiah is a film that demands not only your attention but your responsibility.
-After all the ripples it explores continue to turn into waves in our modern world; the fight never-ending.
-Maybe that can only happen once we all accept that our world is not equal and that for many, the game was rigged from the start.
+Judas and the Black Messiah is a film that demands your attention and your responsibility as it asks us to explore the fractures that persist in our modern world.
+Maybe they can only be fixed once we all accept that our world is not equal and that the game was rigged from the start for so many.
 But as Fred Hampton said, “you can kill a revolutionary, but you can’t kill a revolution.”